How much does a funeral cost in Australia? (2026 guide)

 Cemetery costs add $4,100 to $24,000+ on top

 A burial generates charges from two separate organisations: the funeral director (service, coffin, transport) and the cemetery (plot, interment, maintenance).
-The cemetery fees are what push burials into a fundamentally higher price bracket.
-Metropolitan Melbourne plots average around $13,028.
-Heritage estate plots at Castlebrook (Sydney) reach $154,800.
+The cemetery fees are what push burials into a far higher price bracket.
+Metropolitan Melbourne plots run to around $13,028.
+At the top of the market, premium heritage estate plots at Castlebrook (Sydney) have been advertised at up to $154,800.

 Burial costs explained: why traditional funerals cost more